milesj/joop/readme.md

 Since extending the DOM is frowned upon because of legacy issues, this project will only support the most modern of browsers... and again, it's for fun.

 [Joop is loosely based on this wonderful article.](http://perfectionkills.com/whats-wrong-with-extending-the-dom)

+This project is basically the bastard love child of jQuery, MooTools and Prototype.